China withdraws proposal against AUKUS nuclear submarines plan at IAEA | Law-Order

 - India

-China on Friday withdrew a draft resolution at the IAEA against the AUKUS grouping seeking to provide Australia with nuclear-powered submarines following India's objective view on the issue, sources said.
+China has withdrawn a draft resolution at the IAEA against the AUKUS grouping seeking to provide Australia with nuclear-powered submarines following India's objective view on the issue, sources said.

 China tried to get the resolution passed at the general conference of the International Atomic Energy Agency (IAEA) which took place in Vienna from September 26 to 30.

-The sources said China argued that this initiative was in violation of their responsibilities under the Nuclear Non-Proliferation Treaty (NPT).
-It also criticised the role of IAEA in this regard.
+The sources said on Friday China argued that this initiative was in violation of its responsibilities under the Nuclear Non-Proliferation Treaty (NPT).
+It also criticized the role of the IAEA in this regard.

 The sources said India's ''deft and impactful'' diplomacy was deeply appreciated by IAEA member states, particularly the AUKUS partners.